Dental Bridge Cost in 2024: Types, Factors & Insurance

 Dentist’s Training and Reputation

-Dental bridges are considered a “major procedure,” and most insurance plans cover around 50% of the cost, up to the plan’s annual maximum (typically $1,000 to $2,000).
-However, there are some important caveats to keep in mind:
+Dental bridges are classified as “major procedures,” and most insurance plans typically cover around 50% of the cost up to an annual maximum (usually between $1,000 and $2,000).
+Here are some important considerations:

-• Waiting periods: If you’re new to a dental insurance plan, you may have a waiting period of 6-12 months before major procedures are covered.
+• Waiting Periods: New dental insurance plans may impose waiting periods of 6-12 months before covering major procedures.

-• Frequency limits: Plans often limit how often they will cover a replacement bridge, such as once every 5 or 7 years.
+• Frequency Limits: Many plans restrict how often they will cover replacements—often allowing one every 5 to 7 years.

-• Material restrictions: Some plans only cover certain types of materials (like PFM) and consider all-porcelain or zirconia bridges to be “cosmetic.”
+• Material Restrictions: Some plans only cover specific materials (like PFM) and may classify all-porcelain or zirconia options as “cosmetic.”

-• Missing tooth clause: If your plan has a “missing tooth clause” and the tooth was extracted before your coverage began, the bridge to replace it may not be covered.
+• Missing Tooth Clause: If your plan includes a “missing tooth clause” and the tooth was extracted before your coverage began, it may not cover the replacement bridge.

-It’s important to carefully review your dental insurance plan documents or speak with your insurance provider to understand your coverage.
-Your dentist’s office can also help you maximize your insurance benefits and file claims on your behalf.
+Review your dental insurance documents carefully or consult with your provider to understand your specific coverage details.
+Your dentist’s office can also assist you in maximizing benefits and filing claims.

 Other Ways to Make Dental Bridges Affordable